cdl-geneseo/geneseo-dictionary/B/Big-Tree-Inn.md

 # Big Tree Inn

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Big Tree Inn

 Created by  Unknown User (kec3), last modified on Nov 29, 2010

 KChapman and ABelliard, 2010:  Noun.
 Elegant restaurant located on Main St., frequented by students wanting to go somewhere nice.